thi-ng/umbrella/packages/hiccup-canvas/README.md

 | `["A", rx, ry, theta, large-arc-flag, clockwise, [x,y]]` | Elliptic arc (SVG compatible, see below)     |
 | `["R", [x1,y1], [x2, y2], r]`                            | Circular arc (not SVG compatible, see below) |
 | `["Z"]`                                                  | Close (sub)path                              |

+> [!IMPORTANT] Prior to v3.0.0, only circular arc segments were supported and
+> used the `A`/`a` identifier, which actually should have been reserved for
+> SVG-style elliptic arcs (as is the case now).
+In the unlikely event you've
+> been using paths with circular arc segments, you'll need to update these to
+> use `R`/`r` segment types instead.

 #### SVG paths with arc segments